-Here we have information about several endangered plants and animal species residing at the San Diego Bay National Wildlife Refuge/The Living Coast Discovery Center.
+Here we have information about several endangered plants and animal species at the San Diego Bay National Wildlife Refuge/The Living Coast Discovery Center.

 Let’s now head outside and go check out the sharks!

 Shark and Ray Experience

 I have to say that this was one of our favorite exhibits!
-The tank is quite large, 22,000 gallons, with many sharks and rays to observe.
-I also appreciate how they incorporated several San Diego Bay fish inside the tank as well!
+The tank is large, 22,000 gallons, with many sharks and rays to observe.
+I also appreciate how they incorporated several San Diego Bay fish inside the tank!

 List of Sharks and Rays in San Diego Bay